Donaim/miseq-workflow-pres/slides.md

 Every resistance report or intactness analysis that we produce has travelled through a long chain of invisible steps.
 If we only ever see one piece of that chain, it is hard to judge how robust the final answer really is.

 Each stage of the pipeline encodes assumptions and constraints.
 For example, what kind of sample we accept, what region of the genome we target, what we do when coverage is low, all of that quietly shapes the interpretation.

-By focusing on the key intermediate “states” of the pipeline, rather than every technical detail, we can reason about the behaviour of the whole system.
-That helps us trust the output when everything works, spot when something feels off, and have more grounded discussions about changing or extending the workflow.
 -->

 ---